everx-labs/ever-sdk/docs/mod_client.md

 - `message_processing_timeout`?: _number_ – Timeout that is used to process message delivery for the contracts which ABI does not include "expire" header.
 If the message is not delivered within the speficied timeout the appropriate error occurs.
 - `wait_for_timeout`?: _number_ – Maximum timeout that is used for query response.
 The default value is 40 sec.
 - `out_of_sync_threshold`?: _number_ – Maximum time difference between server and client.
-<br>If client's device time is out of sinc and difference is more than the threshold then error will occur.
+<br>If client's device time is out of sync and difference is more than the threshold then error will occur.
 Also an error will occur if the specified threshold is more than<br>`message_processing_timeout/2`.<br>The default value is 15 sec.
 - `reconnect_timeout`?: _number_ – Timeout between reconnect attempts
 - `access_key`?: _string_ – Access key to GraphQL API.
 <br>At the moment is not used in production